makerfactoryio/docs/docs/development-boards/sensorio/interfaces.md

 	There are basically 4 types of interfaces for these modules:

 	- **Digital:** ​the 2 remaining pins are either digital Input or Output.
 Usually used for relays or motor control, but some modules also use proprietary protocols as in the ​LED Bar module​.
-	- **Analog:** ​2 analog inputs (from the MCU standpoint).
+	- **Analog:** ​2 analog inputs.
 Common modules can be potentiometers or gas sensors.
 	- **UART:** ​Full-duplex serial interface (TXD and RXD).
 The RF Link module or ​RFID reader use this interface.
 	- **I2C:** ​This bus can support daisy chaining in some cases.
 Some sensors and LCD displays use this bus.

-The image below shows the Grove connector markings and the correspondent signal names.
+The image below shows the Grove connector markings and the corresponding signal names.
 <img src="/images/sensorio/grove-picture.jpg" class="img-center" width="60%" >
 <img src="/images/sensorio/Grove-connector.png" class="img-center" width="40%" >